php-dev-br/laravel-doc-pt-br/extending.md

 	}

-Note that this class extends the `HashServiceProvider`, not the default `ServiceProvider` base class.
-Once you have extended the service provider, swap out the `HashServiceProvider` in your `app/config/app.php` configuration file with the name of your extended provider.
+Note that this class extends the `PaginationServiceProvider`, not the default `ServiceProvider` base class.
+Once you have extended the service provider, swap out the `PaginationServiceProvider` in your `app/config/app.php` configuration file with the name of your extended provider.

 This is the general method of extending any core class that is bound in the container.
 Essentially every core class is bound in the container in this fashion, and can be overridden.
 Again, reading through the included framework service providers will familiarize you with where various classes are bound into the container, and what keys they are bound by.
 This is a great way to learn more about how Laravel is put together.